 It was a hectic trip.
 I moved around almost daily, from island to island.
-I visited a lot of resorts, all as different as the islands they were in but I also made great strides to connect with the people, often time these were limited to the staff I met in the hotel.
+I visited a lot of resorts, all as different as the islands themselves, but I also made great strides to connect with the people though often time these were limited to the staff I met in the hotel.

 Even with a full schedule I found connecting with the locals so easy and natural.

-As a woman of color, and as an American, there are so many things about the people and culture that fascinated me.
+As a woman of color and as an American there are so many things about the people and culture that fascinated me.
 For example, I learned that the black population in Fiji are descendents of warriors from Tanganyika, East Africa.
 How they came to be in Fiji is unclear, but one thing that was made very clear to me: they did not arrive as slaves.
-Never, in the history of Fiji have blacks, who proudly claim their African ancestry, served as slave to anyone, not even the British colonizers.
+Never in the history of Fiji have blacks, who proudly claim their African ancestry, did they serve as slave to anyone, not even the British colonizers.